GenericMappingTools/pygmt/doc/install.rst

 You'll need GMT6, the latest development version from `the subversion repository <http://gmt.soest.hawaii.edu/projects/gmt/repository>`__.

-GMT/Python need GMT6 since there are many changes to the API in response to the development of GMT/Python, especially the
+We need GMT6 since there are many changes to the API in response to the development of GMT/Python, especially the
 `modern mode <http://gmt.soest.hawaii.edu/projects/gmt/wiki/Modernization>`__
 introduced in GMT6.

 GMT6 is **NOT** officially released yet.
-However, ``conda`` provides GMT6 packages for Linux and macOS, which are available through `conda-forge <https://github.com/conda-forge/gmt-feedstock/>`__.
+However, we provide conda packages of GMT6 for Linux and macOS, which are available through `conda-forge <https://github.com/conda-forge/gmt-feedstock/>`__.
 You can also
 `build GMT from source <http://gmt.soest.hawaii.edu/projects/gmt/wiki/BuildingGMT>`__ instead,